-Theresa May Met A Woman On The Campaign Trail Who Accused Her Of Letting "The Fat Cats Keep The Money "
+Theresa May Met A Woman On The Campaign Trail Who Accused Her Of Letting 'The Fat Cats Keep The Money '

 "I’m talking about everybody, not just me.
 I’m talking about everybody who’s got mental health and anyone who’s got learning disabilities.
 I want them not to have their money taken away from them, and being crippled."

-Last year the Department for Work and Pensions replaced Disability Living Allowance with a points-based system of Personal Independence Payments (PIPs), which many have argued are insufficient.
+Last year the Department for Work and Pensions replaced the disability living allowance with a points-based system of personal independence payments (PIPs), which many have argued are insufficient.

-“The fat cats keep the money and us lot get nothing,” Cathy said, as May continued to try to outline the “number of things” she planned to do to help people with learning disabilities and mental health issues.
+"The fat cats keep the money and us lot get nothing," Cathy said as May continued to try to outline the "number of things" she planned to do to help people with learning disabilities and mental health issues.

-“I want my Disability Living Allowance to come back, not have PIPs and get nothing,” Cathy continued.
+"I want my disability living allowance to come back, not have PIPs and get nothing," Cathy continued.

 "I can’t live on £100 a month, they just took it all away from me.